greenpau/caddy-authorize/README.md

 ## Token Discovery

-The `token_sources` configures where the plugin looks for an authorization token.
+The `set token sources` configures where the plugin looks for an authorization token.
 By default, it looks in Authorization header, cookies, and query parameters.
 The way to change the order of the lookup or to limit the search to a specific sources is using the following `Caddyfile` directive.